RikDuijm/municipality/README.md

 #### Responsive testing
 I tested the responsiveness of the page 3 times locally: one time after writing the initial code, then after making several changes, and one time right before the final deployment.
 After the final deployment on Heroku, I tested it one more time remotely.
+Tested devices: Nokia 8110 4G, Galaxy S5,  Galaxy S9/S9+, Pixel 2, Pixel 2 XL, iPhone6/7/8, iPhone6/7/8 Plus, iPhone X, iPad, iPad Pro, Kindle Fire HDX, 1080p Full HD Television and responsive desktop.
 I used Chrome developer tools.

 #### Testing different browsers
-The page is tested in different browsers: Google Chrome, Microsoft Edge, Internet Explorer 11, Firefox.
+The page is tested in different browsers: Google Chrome, Microsoft Edge, Internet Explorer 11, Firefox and Ecosia.
 Only in Internet Explorer I found some problems with the buttons I used.
 This has been solved.
 I tested locally and also after deployment on Heroku.

 #### Testing the functionality ####
 I tested the functionalities by going through the steps a user should take to report a problem and by going through the additional steps an admin can take.
 In all cases the results matched what I expected.